 No wonder tournaments are scrambling to find officials!

 At IPOP, we understand firsthand the challenges of this shortage.
 Whether it’s DUPR nights, leagues, or big tournaments, finding enough qualified refs can feel harder than winning a 30-ball rally.
-That’s why we’re stepping up with something new: a Referee Fast-Track Program in partnership with Michael Strenkowski, a Pickleball Canada Referee Trainer.
+That’s why we’re stepping up with something new: an Introduction to Pickleball Refereeing Program in partnership with Michael Strenkowski, a Pickleball BC Official Referee Trainer.

 Why Referees Matter